thinker-io/thinker-nlb-soft-pos-capacitor-plugin/README.md

     try {
         const response: TransactionResponse = await ThinkerNlbSoftPos.initiatePurchaseTransaction({
             pin: '1234',
             amount: '100,50', // IMPORTANT: use dot (.) or comma (,) based on the local.
 Most countries in EU use comma to separate decimal places.
+For North Macedonia do not send decimal places (use Math.ceil(amount) to round your amounts)
             packageName: 'com.example.MyApp',
             transactionType: 'POS',
             merchantUniqueID: '123123123',